Current Research Degree Students

 - Curriculum Vitae (RDCV) Form (DOC 118KB) for any proposed supervisor who does not have PhD supervision experience.

 - In addition, you should attach the signed page of the Intellectual Property Rights (IPR) Form (DOC 177KB) to your application, unless you have, in discussion with your Principal Supervisor, agreed at this stage not to assign IPR rights to the University.
 If that is the case, please provide a reason under Section 2.7 of the RDR Form.

 A supervisory team will consist of a Principal Supervisor and one or two other supervisors, allowing the team to have a range of subject expertise sufficient to cover the research topic you plan to undertake.
 The supervisory team should also have a combined experience of supervising at least two research students through to completion.
 It is the responsibility of your Graduate School/School/Centre to propose an appropriate supervisory team.

-The authorised form, along with supporting documentation such as the RESSA form, IPR form and any necessary accompanying RDCVs, should be submitted to the Research Degrees Office which is based in Room G408, Central Services Building, Garthdee.
+The authorised form, along with supporting documentation such as the RESSA form, IPR form and any accompanying RDCVs, should be submitted to the Graduate School, 3rd floor of the Health and Social Care Building, Garthdee.

 Research Degree Student Development

 The following guidance note should be read by research degree students before making any requests for approval of expenditure for attendance at conference or purchase of equipment/consumables.